Last Updated on June 3, 2020

 The force that leads to a bending moment is resisted by ligaments and that resistance converts the eccentric load to direct axial overload, fracturing the joint surface.
 This is the most common mechanism for intraarticular fractures.
 Typically, this results in a partial articular fracture.
 Loading one side of the joint usually produces a split or shearing fracture, while a pull on the ligamentous insertions on the opposite side results in an avulsion fracture or torn ligament.

-An axial loading force, which allows one component to act as a hammer on the other, producing an impaction of the articular surface or, if more severe, an impaction with fracture of the metaphysis or even diaphysis.
+An axial loading force, which allows one component to act as a hammer on the other, producing an impaction of the articular surface or, if more severe, an impaction with a fracture of the metaphysis or even diaphysis.
 The bone quality, the position of the limb, and the exact vector of the force will determine the fracture pattern.

 This leads to an injury which is similar to crushing and can cause multifragmentary intraarticular fractures.
 There is associated severe soft-tissue injuries.

 Evaluation of Intraarticular Fractures

 In case of high energy injuries, the patient should be evaluated for associated musculoskeletal and non-orthopedic injuries.
 There may be multiple bones involved or multiple systems injured.

 Intraarticular fractures may cause gross deformity of the limb and an associated joint subluxation or dislocation.